SCCapstone/WorkHuntr/README.md

 WorkHuntr is currently deployed to www.workhuntr.com

 # Testing

-Currently, there are only two tests supported.
 Unit testing such as the one for testing listing database functionality uses Django’s built in unittest module.
+There are currently 11 tests for Workhuntr's databases.
 The UI tests utilize selenium and ChromeDriver to automate tests for login page functionality.
+Including the "test" for creating the test user, there are currently 5 UI Tests.

 ## Testing Technology